felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 initialised with constraint-based testing and improved with a score-based search :footcite:t:`doi:10.1080/10618600.2021.2020127`.

 .. rubric:: Some fields described
-* ``startspace_algorithm`` Algorithm to use for initial search space.
+* ``input_algorithm_id`` Algorithm to use for initial search space.
 This should be the ID of another algorithm object.
 It corresponds to the original startspace parameter in the R package.

 .. rubric:: Example JSON